ademers/statamic-twitter-embed/README.md

 #### maxwidth

-The maximum width in pixels that the embed should be rendered at.
-This value is constrained to be between 250 and 550 pixels.
+Specifies the maximum width in pixels that the Embedded Tweet should be rendered at.
+It is constrained to be between 250 and 550 pixels.

 For example: